On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

 Make sure the theme you are adding your post and page titles into H1 HTML tags.
-Using the improper structure of headings once is not so bad, and while using, them the proper way is pretty good.
+Using the improper structure of headings once is not so bad, and while using them, the proper way is pretty good.
 Here’s a video by Matt Cutts which explains the topic pretty well:

 To inspect if your theme is using your post title in H1 tags, go to any of your blog posts, copy the title, right-click your mouse anywhere on the screen and click on the view source code.
 Then press CTRL+F and enter the blog post title.
 You’ll end up seeing something like this:

 The following post title is wrapped between H1 tags.
-If you saw an H2 tag instead, you can either change your theme and choose a better one or simply add a line PHP code.
+If you saw an H2 tag instead, you can either change your theme and choose a better one or simply add a line of PHP code.
 Simply Open includes, go to helper-post-format.php, then find this code on line 52:

 $heading = is_singular() ? "h1" : "h2";